Estimated reading time: 8 minutes, 9 seconds

 This situation caught me off guard.
 I was presented with a thermocouple from an AO Smith, sealed combustion chamber water heater.
 The symptoms included that the water heater would go off for no reason.

-Eventually he couldn’t even get the pilot lit.
+Eventually, he couldn’t even get the pilot lit.
 With careful inspection, you could see it had a little button in line.
-I had never seen one before, but this is what what I learned.
+I had never seen one before, but this is what I learned.

 What is a thermocouple for anyway?

 Thermocouples are used in gas appliances that use a standing pilot.
 That means that there is a small gas flame on all the time.
 Without the Thermocouple doing its thing, the pilot won’t stay lit.

 Flame sensors work similarly, and basically ensure that there is a flame before the gas is allowed through the main gas valve to be turned into flame for heat.
 If it wasn’t for a functional thermocouple, the gas valve would just allow the gas to flow into your home without being burned.
 This is when explosions happen, and entire buildings get blown to smithereens.

 A thermocouple is an impressive little safety device that senses the heat made by a flame.
 Through a system of having dissimilar metals joined, thermocouples generate a millivolt charge of around 12 – just enough to tell the gas valve that the pilot light is on.
 I think that the coolest part is that there are no moving parts.

 OOPS!Many appliances don’t have thermocouples, like gas stoves and barbecues.
 Because of that, they need to be watched closely and are very dangerous, especially around children and especially in windy conditions.

 The thermocouple is always high on the list of possible problems in gas appliances troubleshooting.
 Unless you are handy and understand how to test them and or change them out, I would recommend calling a professional.
 The problem with this one, in particular, was that it was intermittently shutting off the pilot.